ABIvan-Tech/abIvan-tech.github.io/index.md

 ---

 ### Telecommunications Engineer
-## VEON, NOKIA
+## NOKIA, VEON
-A Telecommunications Engineer with extensive knowledge in telecommunications and 15+ years of experience of GSM/WCDMA/LTE-A/5G/VoLTE/IoT consultancy, project management, strategic planning, network design & evolution, optimisation and performance analysis.
+A Telecommunications Engineer with extensive knowledge in telecommunications and 16+ years of experience of GSM/WCDMA/LTE-A/5G/VoLTE/IoT consultancy, project management, strategic planning, network design & evolution, optimisation and performance analysis.

 ---